orcfax/docs/docs/developer-manual/consume.md

 In the case of the FSP, the state is simply the FS script hash.
-Orcfax reserves the ability to update the FS script should business or developmental needs require (eg in order to migrate to Plutus V3), and the FS script allows Orcfax to do this without impacting integrators.
+Orcfax reserves the ability to update the FS script should business or developmental needs require (e.g. in order to migrate to Plutus V3), and the FS script allows Orcfax to do this without impacting integrators.
 By first finding the FSP in the reference inputs of a script context, a validator can recognize the correct FS script hash.

-The C script represents the constitution.
+The C script represents the Constitution.
 It holds the current valid pubkey that is permitted to sign statements.
 The FS script checks that every statement published has a valid signature with respect to this pubkey.
-The constitution is not utilized by integrators, and plays no further part in this document.
+The Constitution is not utilized by integrators, and plays no further part in this document.

 ## Details